microsoft/SynapseML/website/docs/features/lightgbm/about.md

 This procedure requires the driver to know how many tasks there are, and a mismatch between the expected number of tasks and the actual number causes the initialization to deadlock.

-If you are experiencing network issues, you can try using Spark's *barrier* execution mode.
+If you're experiencing network issues, you can try using Spark's *barrier* execution mode.
 SynapseML provides a `UseBarrierExecutionMode` flag, to use Apache Spark's `barrier()` stage to ensure all tasks execute at the same time.
 Barrier execution mode changes the logic to aggregate `host:port` information across all tasks in a synchronized way.
 To use it in scala, you can call setUseBarrierExecutionMode(true), for example: